astronomer/astro-docs/cloud/stable/03_deploy/01_manage-workspaces.md

 If you navigate over to the "Users" tab of your Workspace Dashboard, you'll be able to see who has access to the Workspace.

 If you'd like to share access to other members of your organization, invite them to a Workspace you're a part of.
-Once members, they'll have access to _all_ Airflow deployments under that Workspace with varying permissions.
+Once members, they'll have access to _all_ Airflow Deployments under that Workspace with varying permissions.

 ### Workspace Permissions